 6. The aftermath

-After you’ve recovered from the event, there’s more work to do: Make sure your new contacts get added to your mailing list, for example.
+Be sure to rest – trade shows are exhausting!
+After you’ve recovered, however, there’s more work to do.
+Like making sure your new contacts get added to your mailing list, for example.

 You should also follow up quickly on questions or requests for quotes.
-Additionally, thank everyone for attending and send out the promised marketing material.
+Additionally, thank everyone for attending and send out any promised marketing material.

 If you had a prize draw, contact the winner as soon as possible and make sure to advertise this on social media and your website.

-As crucial as it is to exhibit to grow your small business, you haven’t tapped the full potential if you don’t follow up afterwards.
+As crucial as it is to exhibit to grow your small business, just remember – you haven’t tapped into the full potential if you don’t follow up afterwards.